 "When I look at a blank canvas, a pile of books and magazines, a pair of scissors, paint, and a bottle of glue, I feel that childlike sense of wonder all over again.
-There is an immediacy to join with the creative essence that wants to come through the art.
-I love repurposing old and used materials, giving them a new life, and ultimately, a broader meaning and touch of beauty.
-Sustainable practices are an essential part of my work.
-The endeavor of painting with paper and mixed media feels like discovering parts of an unknown landmark while its entire landscape mysteriously and simultaneously unfolds.
-Each imaginative journey begins by nurturing the soulful flow of curiosity and experimentation.
-I fancy the exploration of raw materials, cutting, sorting, and revisiting them before starting a collage and painting.
-With various elements on hand, I take risks randomly pasting pieces of paper, colors, and other mediums depending on the style of the day, enabling forms, patterns, textures, and images to arise, composing layers, and repeating the process when necessary.
-There is rarely a fixed-end design in mind, and perfection is not the goal.
-Connection drives the evolution of the work as a dialogue culminates between the senses, my higher self and the art.
-Although subjects may be abstract, I somehow find a lifetime of emotion and experiences making their way into my artwork."
+To paint with paper and mixed media feels like discovering parts of an unknown landmark while its entire landscape mysteriously and simultaneously unfolds.
+My artistic practice begins by allowing the soulful convergent flow of curiosity, experimentation, and imagination to arise.
+I fancy the exploration of raw elements, cutting, evaluating, and sorting what I have on hand before starting a collage and painting.
+In taking risks, I randomly glue and paste paper, colors, and other mediums depending on the style of the day, composing layers and enabling forms, patterns, textures, and images to come into being.
+Rarely do I start a project with a fixed-end design in mind.
+Perfection is not the ultimate goal.
+A sense of fascination and urgency drives the evolution of each composition as a dialogue culminates between the senses, the higher self, and the art.''

 “My artwork happens intuitively and organically like a string of magical currents connecting to a higher grid; each piece manifests itself."